Christopher Diwata

 Christopher Diwata is a Filipino comedian, influencer and commercial model who gained popularity and recognition as a contestant in a second season of the It's Showtime segment Kalokalike (2013) when he impersonated Taylor Lautner.

 Life and background

 Christopher Diwata was born and raised in Orion, Bataan.

 After his appearance on It's Showtime and gained initial fame, he discontinued his studies for thinking that he was already earning, but the gigs did not last, and his initial fame faded.
 By pursuing his celebrity dreams, he tried to live in Manila, but nothing happened.

 Before he became viral in TikTok, Diwata was a fish dealer in Bataan, but he stopped because his business was struggling and leading him into debt.
 At that time, his wife Ronalyn Diwata became the provider of the family.
 Ronalyn and Christopher have been married for nine years.
 It was Ronalyn who informed him that he had gone viral again.

-Because of the unexpected fame again, he was tapped commercial brands to appear in a social media ad, partnership request and more, because of that, Diwata was able to provide for his family and pay their debts.
+After his fame, he requested commercial brands to appear in a social media ad, partnership request and more.
+Diwata was able to provide for his family and pay their debts.